Fishest/prototype/README.md

 exporting content to a file easier since each of the more specific structs will implement the code that is specific to them.
 From a high level, the application is provided a BaseStruct pointer and all it needs to do is call export(FILE) and the file will be generated regardless of the underlying struct type.
-You will also see this concept of inheritance in place with the rule sets. the iRuleSet.h defines a entirely virtual class that is able to be extended.
-As part of inheriting from this class, a function must be implemented to is able to progress a Grid from Generation N to Generation N+1.
-Setting up the application such as this make it super easy to define custom RuleSets within the application as well as being able up with RuleSets could be used against with Struct types.
+You will also see this concept of inheritance in place with how the future generations are are simulated within the application.
+The BaseStruct class provides a very basic implementation of simulateGen function which will handle the progression from generation N to generation N+1.
+Each of the more specific struct types then extend the functionality of this function to adjust the internal grid as necessary to move the struct to the next generation.
+Because the virtual functions are being used the life and life_gui applications don't need to know the underlying struct type in order to progress the struct forward a few generations.

 The majority of the code is house within the common directory.
 This will contain all the code responsible for processing the input files and calculating the next generation content.
 There are some self-explanatory